Center for Gender and Intercultural Studies (CGIS) BYLAWS

 - Provide support for the Summer Institute for Infusing Diversity into the Curriculum.

-- Support projects of a global nature that connect with the mission of the Center and work in tandem with the Clark Center for International Education.
+- Support projects of a global nature that connect with the mission of the Center and work in tandem with the James M. Clark Center for Global Engagement.

 III.
 Governance of the Center